laytenter/Insider-London/_tours/london/educational-tours/london-underground-and-tube-tour.md

 On this tour you will:

-* Learn how London's extensive Underground network was constructed (by hand!) over 150 years ago.
+* Learn how London's extensive Underground network was constructed (by hand!) over 150 years ago
-* Discover the hazards of running steam trains underground, including why staff requested leave to grow beards.
+* Discover the hazards of running steam trains underground, including why staff requested leave to grow beards
-* Catch a rare glimpse of a disused ‘ghost station' abandoned over fifty years ago.
+* Catch a rare glimpse of a disused ‘ghost station' abandoned over fifty years ago
-* Learn how the London Underground pioneered the concept of building an epic, money-spinning visual brand, from its iconic tube map to the design of its stations.
+* Learn how the London Underground pioneered the concept of building an epic, money-spinning visual brand, from its iconic tube map to the design of its stations
-* Gain an insight into the superstar architects behind the Underground's distinctive architecture, including the man who painted London red and why some stations resemble spaceships.
+* Gain an insight into the superstar architects behind the Underground's distinctive architecture, including the man who painted London red and why some stations resemble spaceships
 * Find out why Big Ben tilts two centimetres to the North West...

 Interested in the significance of transport in regeneration projects?
 Find out more about our [Kings Cross Regeneration & Innovation Tour](/london/educational-tours/kings-cross-regeneration/#kings-cross-innovation-and-regeneration)